Natural scientific research in Canada: Physics

 McMaster in Hamilton, Ontario also gained prominence under the leadership of physics department head, H.G.
-Thode whose studies in the field of mass spectrosmetry and isotopes paved the way for research in nuclear physics by M.W.
+Thode whose studies in the field of mass spectrometry and isotopes paved the way for research in nuclear physics by M.W.
 Johns, H.E.
 Duckworth and B.N.
 Brockhouse at that institution.
-The first university research reactor in the Commonwealth was built at McMaster in 1957, followed by particle-accelerator laboratory in the seventies and McMaster became renowned in fields including spectroscopy, solid state physics, biophysics and theoretical physics through the research of A.B.
+The first university research reactor in the Commonwealth was built at McMaster in 1957, followed by a particle-accelerator laboratory in the seventies.
+McMaster became renowned in fields including spectroscopy, solid state physics, biophysics and theoretical physics through the research of A.B.
 McLay, M.H.
 Preston, J. Carbotte and others.

 Post-war francophone universities have also become important research centres.
 Physics at Laval advanced through the efforts of, F. Rasetti, from 1939 to 1947 and his colleague E. Persico, from 1947 to 1950.
 Others of note included J.L.
 Kerwin, P. Marmet and A. Boivin who undertook studies in the fields of nuclear and theoretical physics, atomic and molecular physics and optics.
 P. Demers, P. Lorrain and others at Université de Montréal studied nuclear and plasma physics.

 The University of Manitoba saw growth after the war.
 Studies in nuclear physics undertaken by R.W.
 Pringle led to further research in that field by B.G.
 Hogg.
 Magnetism has been studied by A.H.
 Morrish.
 At the U of Saskatchewan, research in photonuclear physics and medical radiation therapy undertaken with Canada's first betatron (25 MeV) facility built in 1948 led to the development of a cobalt 60 apparatus by H. E. Johns and others.
 In 1964 the Saskatchewan Accelerator Laboratory (SAL) was completed and remained operational until 1999.
 It has since been integrated into the Canadian Light Source Synchrotron.

 Physics at the University of Western Ontario in London received a boost during the war through the initiation of studies in radar by R.C.
 Dearle, G.A.
 Woonton and others.
 Post-war research in the field, under P.A.
 Forsyth, led to the establishment in 1967 of the Centre for Radio Science which included research into atmospheric and ionospheric physics.
 J.W.
 McGowan has undertaken studies in the scattering of positrons there.

 The growth in physics during this period can be measured by the fact that 1075 doctorates in physics, almost a third of which were at the U of T, were awarded by 28 Canadian universities between 1974 and 1985.